setl4/setl4/README.md

 If that works, then you are on you way to having fun using SETL4 to write more interesting programs.

-Directory `setl4/tests` contains test programs.
+Directory `setl4/tests` contains test programs, including the program `sanity-check.stl` that is used to test changes to the system.
+It also provides examples of several basic constructs and operations.

 Directory `setl4/examples` contains various demonstration program.
 This written in SPITBOL have a name ending in 'sbl'.
 One goal of the